AleBarte/oscbf_hardware/README.md

 ### Prerequisite: Libfranka

 For newer robots, you can probably follow the standard setup details on the [libfranka Github](https://github.com/frankarobotics/libfranka).
-However, our lab hsa an older Panda, which requires libfranka 0.8.0.
+However, our lab has an older Panda, which requires libfranka 0.8.0.
 To get this to work, I had to make a minor change to libfranka which is available [here](https://github.com/danielpmorton/libfranka_08_patch).

 ### Prerequisite: Oculus Reader